 |Year||Size (Billion RMB)|

 While China’s lending traditionally comes from the major state-controlled banks, there has been a gradual shift towards less transparent alternative lending sources that can produce high-risk loans and contribute to China’s debt woes.
 This lending is at times done through smaller local and provincial banks that sell lightly regulated investments.
 The rise of wealth management products (WMPs) adds additional complexity to the debt environment by making it difficult to distinguish between the debt of different organizations and determine how this debt is tied together.
 Financial transparency is further obfuscated by shadow banking, with financial activity operating outside the formal banking sector and thus less visible to government oversight.
-China’s shadow banking sector grew in size from $523 billion RMB ($80 billion USD) in 2006 to almost $25 trillion RMB ($3.8 trillion USD) in 2016.
+China’s shadow banking sector grew in size from $80 billion USD in 2006 to almost $9. trillion USD in 2018.

 China’s corporate sector is also plagued by problem loans.
 The IMF estimates that 15.5 percent of all commercial bank loans to China’s corporate sector can be deemed “at-risk,” where a firm’s earnings cannot sufficiently cover the interest expenses of its loans.
 Assuming a 60 percent loss ratio, the IMF forecasts that these at-risk loans could result in losses equal to 7 percent of China’s GDP.
-Per the World Bank, China’s nonperforming loans amount to 1.67 percent of total gross loans, which is similar to the United States’ 1.5 percent, but significantly smaller than India’s proportion of nonperforming loans, which sits at 5.9 percent.
+Per the World Bank, China’s nonperforming loans amount to 1.74 percent of total gross loans in 2017, which is higher than the United States’ 1.1 percent, but significantly smaller than India’s proportion of nonperforming loans, which sits at 10 percent.
 Notably, large banks like the Bank of China reported improving nonperforming loan ratios in the first half of 2017.
 This outcome is partly due to the offloading of bad assets to companies like China Cinda Asset Management (the second-largest of four asset managers set up in the 1990s to clean up bad loans) in order to improve China’s financial image to investors.

-Despite there being a noticeable concern over health of China’s financial system in 2016, this worry has to some extent abated.
-Nevertheless, Moody’s Investor Services cut China’s sovereign debt rating in May 2017 for the first time since 1989, pegging it down one rank from Aa3 to A1.
+Concerns over the health of China’s financial system have prompted the international financial community to respond.
+In May 2017, Moody’s Investor Services cut China’s sovereign debt rating for the first time since 1989, pegging it down one rank from Aa3 to A1.
 In response, China’s Ministry of Finance dismissed the Moody’s downgrade as “inappropriate” and pointed towards the ongoing structural reforms (discussed below) designed to rein in the debt problem.
 In September 2017, Standard & Poor’s Financial Services LLC also cut China’s credit rating from AA- to A+, declaring that “a prolonged period of strong credit growth has increased China’s economic and financial risks.”

 In May 2017, Moody’s Investor Service downgraded China’s credit rating for the first time since 1989.
 Learn more about the concerns over China’s debt with this Freeman Chair in China Studies’ China Reality Check Event.